Which? – Audio Branding

 bubu skincare music

-A-MNEMONIC were chosen as music partners, by Bubu, for the launch of their new skincare range.
+A-MNEMONIC were chosen as music partners, by Bubu, to create the sonic branding for the launch of their new skincare range.

 Aimed at young women between 18-30, they had identified the need to connect with this audience using music as an emotional tool.